 Tombstone 1993 Film Anniversary: 25 Years

 The Tombstone film first came out in 1993.
 On Saturday June 30 & Sunday July 1, 2018, the Movie's 25th Anniversary Reunion Celebration was held in Tombstone Arizona.
 It was an ambitious event!
-The Tombstone Lion's Club was the host for this epic event.
+The Tombstone Lion's Club was the host for this local epic event.

 Two hard workers were instrumental in making the production of this Reunion Anniversary a success!

 Miguel Corona had been contacting the Cast/Crew to get them involved.
 Miguel is a producer for Southwest Pistolero Productions.

 The other is Gordon Anderson, who owns the Larian Motel.
 You may already know it - since it's a great Place to Stay on Fremont St. He did so much of the organizing.
 Plus he was a major player, as well, in gathering financial support.

 Standing (L-R) Val Kilmer, Sam Elliott, Kurt Russell; Sitting: Bill Paxton